An extended definition of Anosov representation for relatively hyperbolic groups: Introduction

-With the additional flexibility afforded by the definition, we can prove a general stability result for EGF representations (see \Cref{thm:cusp_stable_stability} below).
+Another significant advantage of the flexibility inherent in our definition is that it allows for a strong \emph{stability} property (see \Cref{thm:cusp_stable_stability} below), which generalizes the stability of Anosov representations originally demonstrated by Labourie \cite{labourie2006anosov}.
 It is not true that an arbitrary (sufficiently small) deformation of an EGF representation is still EGF; indeed, it is possible to find small deformations of geometrically finite representations in rank one which are not even discrete.
 However, we prove that any EGF representation $\rho:\Gamma \to G$ is \emph{relatively} stable: any small deformation of $\rho$ in $\Hom(\Gamma, G)$ which satisfies a condition on the peripheral subgroups is also EGF.

-The peripheral condition---which we call \emph{peripheral stability}---is general enough to hold even in the absence of a topological conjugacy between the limit sets of the original peripheral subgroups and their deformations.
-In specific cases, it can even be used to deduce absolute stability results for non-hyperbolic groups (see the last section of \cite{WeismanExamples}).
+This peripheral condition---which we call \emph{peripheral stability}---is very general, and can hold even in the absence of a topological conjugacy between the actions of the original peripheral subgroups and their deformations.
+As a result, EGF representations provide a unifying framework for understanding the transitions between discrete relatively hyperbolic groups with qualitatively different cuspidal behavior (see e.g. \cite[Sec.
+5]{WeismanExamples}).
+In particular, the notion of peripheral stability can even describe transitions between ``Anosov'' and ``non-Anosov'' behavior of cusp groups.
+This means that our framework can be used to understand situations where non-Anosov subgroups occur as limits of Anosov subgroups.

+In fact, even in the rank-one case (where Anosov subgroups are precisely same as convex cocompact groups), such transitions are still not completely understood, and in upcoming work \cite{GW2024} we plan to explore applications of the theory of EGF representations in this setting specifically.

+We note also that the main stability theorem for EGF representations can be used to deduce new results about less dramatic transitions between representations.
+For instance, since EGF representations generalize the relative Anosov representations of Kapovich-Leeb and Zhu, one can apply the theorem to obtain a relative stability result for relative Anosov representations (see \Cref{sec:relative_anosov} below for a comparison of this result with independent work of Zhu-Zimmer).
+In another direction, see \cite[Section 6]{WeismanExamples} for an application of the theorem towards an \emph{absolute} (i.e. non-relative) stability property for a family of discrete non-hyperbolic groups.